Jae Synth: Radio career

 In high school, Jae Synth had a radio show on KXHB, with his brother Tofu de la Moore, and later they had hosted a drum n' bass show on Power 105.5.

 Video Film and Directing

-Quickly becoming an Award Winning Director / Producer Jae Synth with Photo SYNTHesis Films.
-Releasing his 1st Music Video that he filmed and directed on 1/1/11, he now has over 200 Music Videos.
-Jae Synth has filmed Music Videos in places such as London, Amsterdam, Sweden, Atlanta, Nashville, California, Puerto Rico, etc. Jae Synth has established himself as a household name.
-Working with the likes of E40, Snoop Dogg, TI, Joyner Lucas, NBA Young Boy, Yo Gotti, Mozzy, Sada Baby, Dave East, Too Short, Dogg Pound, Kurupt, Trae tha Truth, Symba, Conway the Machine, Ice Cube, Bun B, OMB Peezy, Jabbawokkie, Dj Premier, Scarface, Keith the Sneak, MC Eiht, Burner, The Jakka, Larry June, Paul Wall, B-Legit, Yukmouth, Young Noble, Bubba Sparks and the list goes on.
-Jae Synth is a factor in the entertainment industry even working with famed actor/recording artist love and hip hop star Joseline Hernandez.
+Jae Synth is a director/producer with Photo SYNTHesis Films.
+He released his first music video that he filmed and directed on 1/1/11, and he now has over 200 music videos.
+Jae Synth has filmed music videos in places such as London, Amsterdam, Sweden, Atlanta, Nashville, California, Puerto Rico, etc. Working with the likes of E40, Snoop Dogg, TI, Joyner Lucas, NBA Young Boy, Yo Gotti, Mozzy, Sada Baby, Dave East, Too Short, Dogg Pound, Kurupt, Trae tha Truth, Symba, Conway the Machine, Ice Cube, Bun B, OMB Peezy, Jabbawokkie, Dj Premier, Scarface, Keith the Sneak, MC Eiht, Burner, The Jakka, Larry June, Paul Wall, B-Legit, Yukmouth, Young Noble, Bubba Sparks, Joseline Hernandez, and more.